Approximate Computing Survey, Part I: Terminology and Software & Hardware Approximation Techniques: Software Approximation Techniques

 \subsection{Approximate Memoization}

 The memoization technique stores results of previous calculations or pre-computed values in memory to use them instead of performing calculations.
 Namely, this memory functions as a look-up table that maps a set of data identifiers to a set of stored data.
-Subsequently, we focus on approximate memoization techniques \cite{2011_Chaudhuri_FSE, 2014_Samadi_ASPLOS, 2014_Mishra_WACAS, 2017_Brumar_IPDPS, 2015_Keramidas_WAPCO, 2018_Tziantzioulis_IEEEmicro} relying on software frameworks, compilers and programmer's decisions.
-Nevertheless, we note that there are also approaches \cite{2005_Alvarez_IEEEtc, 2013_Rahimi_IEEEtcasii, 2018_Zhang_IEEEcal, 2019_Liu_ISCA} requiring hardware modification to support memoization.
+The current survey focuses on approximate memoization techniques \cite{2011_Chaudhuri_FSE, 2014_Samadi_ASPLOS, 2014_Mishra_WACAS, 2017_Brumar_IPDPS, 2015_Keramidas_WAPCO, 2018_Tziantzioulis_IEEEmicro} relying on software frameworks, compilers and programmer's decisions.
+Nevertheless, it is noted that that there are also approaches \cite{2005_Alvarez_IEEEtc, 2013_Rahimi_IEEEtcasii, 2018_Zhang_IEEEcal, 2019_Liu_ISCA} requiring hardware modification to support memoization, as well as hardware-level look-up table approximation techniques (e.g., \cite{qlut_2017}).
+The latter work proposes a quantized look-up table, called qLUT, which replaces complex arithmetic functions.
+The qLUT table contains precomputed output values corresponding to a small input set that has been created from the original input data using their probability distributions.

 Chadhuri et al. \cite{2011_Chaudhuri_FSE} propose an approximate memoization for computations in loops.
 Prior to executing an expensive function within a loop, this technique checks a look-up table to find if this computation was previously performed for similar input data.
 In this case, the cached result is used, otherwise, the function is executed and the new computation is stored in the look-up table.
 Paraprox \cite{2014_Samadi_ASPLOS} is a software framework for identifying common patterns in data-parallel programs and applying tailored approximations to them.
 For the Map \& Scatter/Gather patterns, Paraprox uses memoization rather than performing computations.
 In particular, it fills a look-up table with pre-computed data, which are obtained from the execution of the Map \& Scatter/Gather function for some representative inputs, and performs runtime look-up table queries instead of the conventional computations.